ironmansoftware/universal-docs/config/running-as-a-service-account.md

 ![Local Security Policy User Rights Assignments for Service](<../.gitbook/assets/image (194).png>)

+Health Checks require the following group membership in order to collect information about the PSU system.

+* Performance Monitor Users
+* Performance Log Users

 ### Script Run As Requirements

 By using Secret Variables, you can save PSCredentials that can be used to execute scripts as a service account.
 These service accounts require a specific set of Windows permissions in order to execute jobs properly.